RosettaCommons/documentation/coupled-moves.md

 ### [7.2] Ligand Preparation

 * **NOTE: The ligand chains must be the last chains in the PDB, or CoupledMoves can't find them.**
-* Place each ligand in its own chain (we recommend naming it chain X for the first ligand).
+* Place each ligand in its own chain at the end of the pdb (we recommend starting with chain X for the first ligand).

 * Preparation:
   1. Cut/paste relevant ligand HETATM lines from source PDB into new PDB.